randomchain/developing-beacon-paper/content/requirements/spitball.md

 # Requirements

 - Functional
-    - Extendible / configurable architecture
+    - Extendable / configurable architecture
         - E.g. adding input sources such as bitcoin or other org.
     - Beacon can add own entropy to improve quality
     - Users requirements to beacon